PaulM5406/chancy/docs/howto/jobs.rst

 Concurrency
 -----------------------

-Control the number of jobs that can run simultaneously using concurrency:
+Control the number of jobs with the same concurrency key that can run simultaneously across all workers and queues using with_concurrency():

 .. code-block:: python

-    from chancy import job
+    from chancy import job, ConcurrencyRule

     @job()
     def process_user_data(*, user_id: str, action: str):